kyrgyzstranger/hems/README.md

-This is a practical part of my Master's diploma work.
+This is a practical part of my graduate study project.